 7. Marinara Sauce

-Marinara sauce is just similar to tomato sauce, but it comes with fewer ingredients.
+Marinara sauce – a pasta sauce type, is just similar to tomato sauce, but it comes with fewer ingredients.
 Marinara sauce is made only with tomatoes, garlic, onions, and some seasonings.
 Since it has the same flavor as tomato sauce, it can also be a great alternative to tomato paste.

-When you have neither tomato paste nor tomato sauce, marinara sauce is the to-go option.
-Feel free to start with 2 tables spoon of marinara sauce for every tablespoon of tomato paste your recipe calls for.
+When you have neither tomato paste nor tomato sauce, this classic Italian sauce is the go-to option.
+Feel free to start with 2 tablespoons of marinara sauce for every tablespoon of tomato paste your recipe calls for.

 8. Tomato Soup

 From my perspective, tomato soup can also be a great option when you don’t have tomato paste on hand.
 Tomato soup has the same flavor profile as tomato paste but with a sweeter taste and more watery texture.

 Therefore, I think you should only use tomato soup in the recipe with other wet ingredients.
 Like other substitutes, you will need to cook down the tomato soup.
 Since it includes more liquid, you may have to cut down on other wet ingredients a little bit (about ¼ to ½ cup).